 Degenerative Disc Disease Caused by Vegan Diet: False

-The author attributes her Degenerative Disc Disease (DDD) to being vegan for 20 years, but cites no evidence supporting her claim.
+The author attributes her Degenerative Disc Disease (DDD) to being vegan for 20 years.
 In fact, there is no scientific evidence suggesting that DDD is caused by diet.

 After eating meat for 44 years, I was diagnosed with severe DDD and congenital spinal stenosis, which required two major back surgeries.
 This makes me more familiar than most with this condition.
-Here’s a picture of my back after 44 years of a meat-heavy diet, which I don’t blame for this condition because there’s no scientific evidence to justify it.
+Here’s a picture of my back after 44 years of a meat-heavy diet.

 After speaking to my doctor and doing considerable research, I found that this condition is most often caused by injury, aging and/or bad genes.
 In my case, it was bad genes.
 In addition, DDD isn’t actually a disease.
 It “refers to a condition in which pain is caused from a disc that loses integrity.” [source]